Oslo Cathedral: History

 The current Oslo Cathedral is the third cathedral in Oslo, Norway.
 The first, Hallvards Cathedral, was built by King Sigurd I of Norway in the first half of the 12th century, and was located by the Old Bishop's Palace in Oslo, some 1.5 km east of today's cathedral.

 For almost 500 years, Hallvards Cathedral was the most important church in the city.
 After a great fire in Oslo during 1624, King Christian IV decided to move the city a few kilometers west to be protected by Akershus Fortress.
 Construction of a new church was begun in 1632, on the main square in the new city.
 After that, Hallvards Cathedral fell into disrepair and decayed.

 In 1639 the second cathedral, Hellig Trefoldighet (Holy Trinity), was built.
 This cathedral burnt down after only 50 years, however, and the current cathedral was built to replace it.
 The church was likely designed by Jørgen Wiggers, councillor of state (etatsråd).
 The current cathedral was erected on a small rocky outcrop in the east end of what would later become Stortorvet.
 The foundation stone was laid in 1694 and the church was consecrated in November 1697.

 In August 2001, Oslo Cathedral was the site of the wedding of Prince Haakon, and Princess Mette-Marit Tjessem Høiby.
+King Harald V and Queen Sonja of Norway were also married at Oslo Cathedral on 29 August 1968 and the next funeral of the King, to be scheduled on September 9, 2026.